kristianmandrup/foxy_factory/README.markdown

 # Foxy Factory #

-Find Ruby kernel registered Constants, including Modules and Classes using convenient finder methods.
+Find Constants, including Modules and Classes registered in the Ruby kernel using convenient finder methods.
-Also create new instances factory style.
+Create new instances factory style.
+This is a way more advanced utility than 'constantize' and similar more "primitive" factory methods.
+Foxy Factory caches each successful lookup for faster future retrieval, instead of having to go through the kernel.
+If a constant is not found in the cache, a kernel lookup will always be performed as a fall-back.

 ## Install ##

 <code>$ gem install foxy_factory</code>

 ## Usage ##

 <code>require 'foxy_factory'</code>